-3.1 Conventional Analogue System Types
+3.1 Conventional Analog System Types

-Base Station TB8100,
+- Base Station TB8100,

-Mobile Terminal TM8000, 1.06.00
+- Mobile Terminal TM8000,

-Portable Terminal TP8100
+- Portable Terminal TP8100

-In a conventional system, subscribers select a channel to communicate on.
-Tait offers a range of conventional system types, from a single repeater to wide-area simulcast or multicast networks.
+Before modern advances in microprocessor technology, subscribers had to manually select a radio channel to communicate on.

+Tait offers a range of conventional system types, from a single repeater to wide-area simulcast / multi-cast networks with similar functionality to older generation solutions.
+With the addition of advanced features such as scanning and voting, Tait are able to improve and simplify the functionality of these systems for the end users.